jamespineiro/cs320-team-a-ardvark-/frontend/documentation/README.md

 - npm install
 - nvm use 20 (only do this if you have the wrong node version)

-Configure environment variables

-// Create a .env file in the frontend directory with the following keys (adjust as needed):

-- VITE_API_BASE_URL=http://localhost:3000/api

-// This URL should point to your backend server’s API root.

 Run the development server

 - npm run dev